mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/topics/widgets.md

 Note: The necessary controller actions are only present in subclasses of [Page_Controller](Page_Controller).
-To use widget forms in other controller subclasses, have a look at //ContentController->handleWidget()// and *ContentController::$url_handlers*.
+To use widget forms in other controller subclasses, have a look at *ContentController->handleWidget()* and *ContentController::$url_handlers*.

 See an [alternative recipe for SilverStripe 2.3 or earlier](/recipes/widget-forms-2.3).